kcajj/kcajj.github.io/content/authors/admin/_index.md

     url: https://ethz.ch/de.html

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a future researcher who loves to solve problems and learn new stuff.
+bio: I am a software enthusiast driven by a passion for biology and a relentless curiosity for learning.

 # Interests to show in About widget
 interests: